Up until March 2018 Futures for Women was awarding interest-free loans to women to help them with the cost of further

 During the first term of my MSc I received in-depth training in a variety of disciplines related to the field of infectious disease control including: epidemiology, health policy, statistics and public health.
 In the second and third terms, I was able to select a number of advanced study modules of personal interest from the impressive diversity on offer.
 My research study took place in Uganda for five weeks and was conducted in partnership with Malaria Consortium, an international not-for-profit organisation dedicated to the control of malaria.
 I now co-ordinate a national surveillance system for HIV and Sexually Transmitted Infections at the Health Protection Agency.
 The support of FfW has been invaluable in enabling me to get where I am today.

 MA English and American Studies – University of Manchester

 I have now finished the taught part of my MA and I am about to embark upon my final dissertation, which is entitled ‘Disguise, Dissemblance and Detection: Representations of the Criminal Body in Wilkie Collins’s Novels and Short Fiction.’
 Alongside writing my dissertation, I have just begun to volunteer with the National Trust and I will be a reporter for the Brecon Beacons National Park, raising awareness about conservation and heritage in my area.
 It is a really exciting opportunity and there may well be the prospect of a paid job at the end of it!
 Thank you again for the Society’s help, without which I would not have been able to have had such a relatively stress-free year (financially speaking anyway!).

-Following a strategic review in 2018 Futures for Women ceased the awarding of interest-free loans in 2018.
-It is currently part-funding the Sharan Project to run a programme based in Birmingham that seeks to provide realistic employment opportunities for 2 groups of 20 women from the South Asian community.
+Following a strategic review in 2018 Futures for Women is now part-funding the Sharan Project to run a programme based in Birmingham that seeks to provide realistic employment opportunities for 2 groups of 20 women from the South Asian community.
 Further details can be viewed on our news page.